Why Is Getting A Business Loan So Difficult?

-Why is getting a business loan is so difficult?
+Why is getting a business loan so difficult?

 If you are thinking of applying for a business loan, get to know your banker.
 Press the flesh, that is, go and meet and talk to them.
 Don’t have a conversation over the phone and explain why you need the loan, how you’ll pay it back and why you are a good credit risk.
 Go and talk to them so they can get a feel for who you are and why.

-If you are interested in getting an SBA loan, give me a call on 916 570-2674 and let me help connect you with a lender that can help.
+If you are interested in getting an SBA loan, choose the right professional or give me a call on 916 570-2674 and let me help connect you with a lender that can help.
 See also: Application tips to help you with your SBA Loan Application